 Social Anxiety Disorder.
 Social Phobia.
 Social Anxiety.
 We hear these terms quite a bit in our modern vocabulary.
 In order to be clear, I'd like to define a couple of terms.

 When I speak of social anxiety, I am referring to

 A feeling of uneasiness, dread, or apprehension about social interaction(s) and how we come across to others.
 Very often, the source of the social anxiety is a concern that one will be (or is being) judged negatively by other people, regardless of whether this is actually the case.

 It’s important to note that mild to moderate feelings like this effect most people.
 For example, most people who are speaking in front of a group will have considerable anxiety.
 This is normal.

 However, it is a matter of degree.
-I often think about anxiety and other feelings on a scale (say, 1-100), rather than having social anxiety or not having it.
+I often think about anxiety and other feelings on a scale (say, from 1-10), rather than having social anxiety or not having it.
 At a certain point, the anxiety goes beyond nervousness and apprehension to the point where it either 1) significantly impairs our ability to function in that situation or 2) we avoid the situation altogether.